 3. Add a Captcha to your login and contact forms

 4. Keep your WordPress install up to date (monthly)

 5. Keep all of your plugins up to date (weekly)

 8. Install a good anti-virus plugin.

 1. Website Security checklist – Hide your login page

-In order to beef up your wordpress security you need to pay attention to the the areas hackers target most often.
+In order to beef up your wordpress security you need to pay attention to the areas hackers target most often.
 And first on that list is the login page.
 This is because all WordPress websites have the same default address for their login page; /wp-admin.
 That means the hackers can go straight to that address and start trying to hack into it.
 So you need to change it.
 Use the ‘WPS Hide Login’ plugin and change the login page address.
-There’s your most important WordPress security issue resolved, and it’s a five minute job.
+There’s your most important WordPress security issue resolved, and it’s a five-minute job.

 2. Website Security checklist – Limit Login Attempts